phpinternalsbook/PHP-Internals-Book/Book/tests/running_the_test_suite.rst

 Executing tests in parallel
 ---------------------------

 Since PHP 7.4 you are able to run tests in parallel by passing a ``-j<workers>`` flag, where workers is the number of parallel processes you want. e.g. ``-j4`` would run 4 tests at once.
-Note that this is experimental feature.

 More options
 ------------